Mithra

 Lattakia – Saladin Castle – Amrit – Tartous

-• Beautiful citadel built by the Franks in the middle of the forests, on a rocky peak.
-It allowed to control the roads coming from and going towards Lattakia.
-The history of this stronghold is long: the Phoenicians had already fortified the place, Alexander the Great seized it, as well as the Byzantines a few centuries later.
+The history of this stronghold is long The Phoenicians had already fortified the place, Alexander the Great seized it, as well as the Byzantines a few centuries later.
 It is the Crusaders who, in the twelfth century, will give the castle its current appearance.
 At the time, it was called “Château de Saône” (named after a crusader).
 Its current name was only awarded in 1957, commemorating Saladin’s seizure of the place in 1188.

 Day4